 "Networked Theology contributes to a burgeoning field in Christian theology--theologically engaged reflections on digital culture--with wisdom, learning, and passion.
 Campbell and Garner are a dream team to tackle this topic.
 Their combined expertise results in an impressive interdisciplinary endeavor, bringing up-to-date, rigorous media scholarship together with thoughtful, engaged theological practice.
 They offer much-needed historical and theoretical grounding to help describe where we are and how we got here.
 They also offer rich theological and deeply pastoral resources to help communities engage their work.
 This will be a wonderful text for seminary and advanced undergraduate classes and for pastors and laypeople who want to understand their own digital practices."

-Kathryn Reklis, assistant professor of modern Protestant theology, Fordham University; research fellow, The New Media Project, Christian Theological Seminary
+Kathryn Reklis, Fordham University; research fellow, The New Media Project, Christian Theological Seminary

 "A thoughtful, compelling, and substantial reflection on the intersection of networked religion and Christian theology.
 The authors' distinctive backgrounds--his in computer science, hers in media studies--offer unique perspectives from which to consider difficult questions about identifying and loving our neighbors in the midst of digital cultures.
 An excellent text for both seminary and congregational study."

 Mary Hess, Luther Seminary